Children Lyme disease tick bite

 Preventing chronic Lyme disease starts with tick avoidance—but it doesn’t end there.

-Prevention also means educating clinicians.
 Post-exposure prophylaxis—a single dose of doxycycline within 72 hours of a recognized tick bite—can reduce the risk of Lyme disease.
 But this strategy only works if the tick bite is recognized.
-For the 80% of children whose bites are never seen, prophylaxis isn’t an option.
-Early treatment is.
+For the majority of children whose bites are never seen, prophylaxis is not an option.
+Early recognition and treatment are.

 Frequently Asked Questions